pip-services/pip-services-docs/content/en/python/commons/errors/application_exception.md

 > code: str = 'UNKNOWN'

 #### details
-A map with additional details that can be used to restore error description in other languages
+A map with additional details that can be used to restore error description in other languages.
 > details: [StringValueMap](../../data/string_value_map)

 #### correlation_id
-A unique transaction id to trace execution throug call chain
+A unique transaction id to trace execution throug call chain.
 > correlation_id: Optional[str]

 #### stack_trace
-Stack trace of the exception
+Stack trace of the exception.
 > stack_trace: str

 #### cause
-Original error wrapped by this exception
+Original error wrapped by this exception.
 > cause: str

 </span>